 While the servants of wealthy families had long hand-whipped heavy cream and crushed strawberries in a bowl of ice (the ingredients were combined in a smaller bowl that was nestled in the bowl of ice), the first printed reference to strawberry ice cream dates to 1813.

-Then, First Lady Dolley Madison, who first brought ice cream to the White House, served strawberry ice cream at the second inauguration of President James Madison.
+It was then that First Lady Dolley Madison served strawberry ice cream in the White House, for the second inauguration banquet of President James Madison.

-In fact, she is credited for originating the flavor, which was served during her husband, President James Madison’s, second inaugural banquet at the White House [source].
+In fact, she is credited for originating the flavor [source].

 It took until 1874 for a soda jerk to invent the ice cream soda.